 The flat hierarchies are a big plus.
 In the Netherlands work is much more informal than in Germany.
 This can begin with the fact that you are offered the "Du" during an interview.

-In the Netherlands, it is customary for everyone to work in one company, from the secretary to the manager Manager, Even the title "Doctor", applies in the Netherlands only for doctors.
+In the Netherlands, it is customary for everyone to work in one company, from the secretary to the manager Chef, Even the title "Doctor", applies in the Netherlands only for doctors.

 Locker, but distant